•Established in 1997

 There are emerging technologies in global payment processing and funds transfers and CSB is keeping abreast of these developments.
 SWIFT however remains the industry standard and CSB is a member of this funds transfer network.

-Being a member of SWIFT allows access to tremendous global resources including automated sanction screening, Know Your Client Registry (on CSB) and annual SIBOS conferences.
+Being a member of SWIFT allows access to tremendous global resources including automated sanction screening, Know Your Client Registry (on CSB) and industry updates.

-Under the Banking Act 2011 CSB is required to maintain a ratio of Total Capital to Risk Weighted Assets of 10%.
+Under the Banking Act 2011 Cook Islands banks are required to maintain a ratio of Total Capital to Risk Weighted Assets of 10%.
 The Capital Adequacy Ratios of the Banking Act 2011 were based on Basel II requirements.
-As CSB operates in an international arena and is a Private Bank with a different risk profile to retail banks, the Directors have implemented a policy to maintain this ratio at 15%, the additional 5% being a buffer.
+The Directors have implemented a policy to maintain this ratio at 18% to include an additional buffer.

 In line with its low risk philosophy CSB offers products to its clients that are conservative in nature being cash or physical precious metals.
-For clients seeking higher returns and more adventurous products CSB offers both a Trading Account and a Managed Investment Account where those assets are segregated by client.
+For clients seeking higher returns CSB offers both a Trading Account and a Managed Investment Account where those assets are segregated by client.

-Also, CSB is conservative in its own investment and cash placement strategies.
-CSB does not make cross currency investments and is thereby not exposed to currency risks.
-Further all cash deposits of clients are not invested in anything other than fixed interest bonds or deposits with highly rated OECD financial institutions.
+CSB is conservative in its own investment and cash placement strategies.
+CSB does not make cross currency investments and is not exposed to currency risks.
+Further all cash deposits of clients are invested in fixed interest bonds or deposits with highly rated OECD financial institutions.